March 18: Joan has a repairman in her apartment to repair her stove.

 March 23: Joan receives flowers from daughter, Christina, and is telephone by daughters Cathy and Cindy.

 Joan stops smoking.
 (Source: Carleton Varney)

-March 24: Joan telephones Carl Johnes to thank him for a small gift he had sent Joan for her birthday.
+March 24: Joan telephones Carl Johnes to thank him for a small gift he had sent her for her birthday.
 (Source: "Crawford: The Last Years")

 Late April: Carl Johnes telephone Joan, and finds her voice "unrecognizable".
-Joan tells Johnes she doesn't watch television anymore, preferring to go to bed early and read her Bible.
+She tells Johnes that she doesn't watch television anymore, preferring to go to bed early and read her Bible.
 (Source: "Crawford: The Last Years")

-May 4: Joan telephones interior decorator, Carleton Varney, and inquires about sending out two bedside tables to be relaminated, and questions how long it would take to be completed and returned.
+May 4: Joan telephones her interior decorator, Carleton Varney, and inquires about sending out two bedside tables to be relaminated, and asks how long it would take to be completed and returned.
 (Source: Carleton Varney)